Skip to content

 1. Introduction

-mirai provides comprehensive OpenTelemetry (otel) tracing support for observing asynchronous operations and distributed computation.
+mirai provides comprehensive OpenTelemetry (otel) tracing for observing async operations and distributed computation.

-When the otel and otelsdk packages are installed and tracing is enabled, mirai automatically creates spans to track the lifecycle of daemon management, async operations, and task execution.
+With otel and otelsdk installed and tracing enabled, mirai automatically creates spans tracking daemon management, async operations, and task execution lifecycles.

 • Task submission and completion times